-Montenegro: State owned power trader obliged to return stolen MW to EU Interconnection system23.
-August 2013. / SEE Energy News
+Montenegro: State owned power trader obliged to return stolen MW to EU Interconnection system, SEE Energy News

 Montenegrobonus, state owned power trading company which imports electricity and oil, will begin to turn back 60 thousand MWHs overtaken during winter season to European Interconnection of electricity in cooperation with Power utility company EPCG and Aluminum Combine from 1 October.